 The Royal Museums of Fine Arts (Musées Royaux des Beaux-Arts de Belgique) comprise two prestigious art museums housed in an elegant 19th-century building: the Museum of Ancient Art and the Museum of Modern Art.
 Together, they hold an extensive collection of paintings, drawings, and sculptures spanning several centuries.

 The Museum of Ancient Art exhibits works from the 15th to 18th centuries, including an exceptional collection of Flemish Primitive and Renaissance art.
 Major highlights include masterpieces by Peter Paul Rubens, such as his world-famous ‘The Ascent to Calvary’, as well as iconic works by Anthony van Dyck, Pieter Bruegel the Elder, and Jan van Eyck.
-Be sure to admire Van Eyck’s renowned ‘Adoration of the Mystic Lamb’, a stunning 15th-century altarpiece better known for it’s home in Ghent.
+There’s also Van Eyck’s renowned ‘Adoration of the Mystic Lamb’, a stunning 15th-century altarpiece better known for its home in Ghent.

 The Museum of Modern Art focuses on 19th and 20th century art, including an impressive array of Belgian art along with works by French, Dutch, and German artists.
 Key pieces include canvases by James Ensor, Fernand Khnopff, and René Magritte.